(802) 457-4222 [email protected]

 CSO is pleased to announce the introduction of Corporate Social “Kantracts” (CSKs), a cutting-edge evolution of integrated accounting developed by its Founding Director, Mark W. McElroy.
 As Dr. McElroy explains in Rights, Duties and Corporate Social “Kantracts”, CSKs address the implicit normative foundations of performance accounting by making them explicit, and in a way that also brings Kantian ethics into play.

-‘Performance implies ought‘ is a philosophical principle, or maxim, put forward by CSO founder Mark W. McElroy in 2023, according to which an agent’s actions or inactions can be normatively assessed if and only if corresponding duties or obligations also obtain.
-In other words, one cannot be judged against norms that do not legitimately hold in the first instance.
-Sustainability performance, therefore, is contingent upon duties and obligations and is a form of responsibility accounting – and because of that, also brings the ‘ought implies can’ principle (Immanuel Kant) similarly into play, albeit for different reasons.
-Indeed, the two principles are related but are not the same.
+Performance implies ought is a philosophical principle put forward by CSO founder Mark W. McElroy in 2023, according to which an agent’s actions or inactions can be morally judged or assessed, if and only if corresponding duties or obligations also obtain.
+One cannot be judged, that is, by standards of performance that do not legitimately apply in the first place.
+Unlike impact valuation for discretionary, charitable or purely incidental impacts, performance accounting per se is predicated upon non-discretionary duties and obligations and is effectively a form of responsibility accounting.

 The Center for Sustainable Organizations